 Systematic reviews and clinical practice guidelines do not recommend the initiation of opioid therapy for chronic non-cancer pain.
 Rather, evidence supports use of self-management strategies and conservative care including chiropractic as first-line treatments to help manage pain and improve function.

 The Canadian Chiropractic Association (CCA) is the national, voluntary association representing 9000 of Canada’s licensed Doctors of Chiropractic.
-As MSK experts, chiropractors provide the assessment, diagnosis, treatment and preventative care of biomechanical disorders originating from the muscular, skeletal and nervous systems.
+As spine, muscle and nervous system experts, chiropractors provide the assessment, diagnosis, treatment and preventative care of biomechanical disorders originating from the muscular, skeletal and nervous systems.
 Approximately 4.5 million Canadians use the services of a chiropractor each year.
 The CCA advocates on behalf of members and their patients to advance the quality and accessibility of chiropractic care in Canada and to improve the effectiveness and efficiency of the healthcare system.